w3b3d3v/kyodo-protocol-docs/docs/about/founders.md

 | Discord | danicuki#5520                   |

-Daniel is a technology innovator, currently helping companies to build web3 developers teams with web3DEV.
-Former CTO in Brazilian startups such as Pravaler - a fintech that offers accessible student loans - also founder and CTO at Playax - an audience development platform for music professionals based on BigData - he also worked for two years as CTO at Elo7 – the biggest crafts marketplace in Brazil, acquired by ETSY in 2021
+Daniel is an accomplished technology innovator, currently working to assist companies in building teams of proficient web3 developers via WEB3DEV.
+His previous roles include CTO positions at several Brazilian startups such as Pravaler, a fintech aimed at providing affordable student loans, and Elo7, Brazil's most significant artisan marketplace, which was acquired by ETSY in 2021.
+He was also the founder and CTO of Playax, a big-data driven audience development platform designed for music professionals.

-Experienced working in different programming languages such as Elixir, Ruby, JavaScript and Java, Daniel helped many startups as venture advisor at Monashees Capital and other accelerator programs in Brazil.
-He is also PhD in Computer Science at University of São Paulo – IME-USP.
-His PhD research is about Software Startups Ecosystems and Entrepreneurship.
+Daniel's tech skill set is vast, spanning a range of programming languages such as Elixir, Ruby, JavaScript, and Java.
+His broad expertise has been instrumental in aiding various startups through his role as a venture advisor at Monashees Capital and participation in multiple accelerator programs in Brazil.

+Holding a PhD in Computer Science from the University of São Paulo – IME-USP, Daniel's research primarily focused on Software Startups Ecosystems and Entrepreneurship.
+He previously earned his Master's degree in Computer Science from the same institution in 2009, presenting a thesis entitled 'Patterns for Introducing New Ideas in the Software Industry.'

-Daniel mastered Computer Science at the University of São Paulo in 2009, with the Thesis Patterns for Introducing New Ideas in the Software Industry.
-Daniel is a Cloud Computing GDE (Google Developer Expert).
-Daniel started developing software in Brazil when he was 10, on his TK-3000 Basic 2MB RAM computer.
-He worked as a consultant and software developer in many companies.
-In 2001, he worked for an Internet startup in Italy.
+Renowned for his contributions to the field, Daniel is a Google Developer Expert (GDE) in Cloud Computing.
+His fascination with software development began at the age of 10, when he started experimenting with his TK-3000 Basic 2MB RAM computer.
+This interest propelled him into a career as a consultant and software developer, working with several companies, including an internet startup in Italy in 2001.

-In 2006 he joined Locaweb, the biggest web hosting company in Brazil and worked there for 5 years as developer and tech lead in the infrastructure team.
-Daniel is an active member in the agile and software development communities, speaker in many conferences such as Elixir Brasil, QCON, Agile Brasil, TDC, DevCamp, Agile Trends and others.
+In 2006, Daniel joined Locaweb, the largest web hosting company in Brazil, where he served as a developer and tech lead in the infrastructure team for five years.
+An active member of the agile and software development communities, he often speaks at conferences such as Elixir Brasil, QCON, Agile Brasil, TDC, DevCamp, Agile Trends, and more.

-Studying other Arts besides software development, like Theatre, musical instruments and compositions, dance and writing, he acted in five musical plays and has a poetry book published.
-Daniel is a Vipassana meditation student and is very interested in topics related to human consciousness.
+Daniel's interests extend beyond software development, delving into arts such as theatre, music, dance, and writing.
+He has participated in five musical plays and is a published poet.
+As a student of Vipassana meditation, Daniel is deeply interested in topics related to human consciousness.

 ## Yan Luiz